GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

     Replace `[YOUR_PROJECT_ID]` with your Google Cloud Platform project ID.

 ## Improvements

-You might want to access Dropwizard's Admin context which usually runs on 8081 port.
-However, since AppEngine does not allows 8081 port, you can do a slight change in config and get both application and admin contexts to 8080 port.
+You might want to access Dropwizard's Admin context which usually runs on port `8081`.
+However, since AppEngine does not allow port `8081`, you can do a slight change in config and get both application and admin contexts to port `8080`.

 For that, you can add the following into your config.yml:

     server:
       type: simple
       applicationContextPath: /api